Health

 In summary, the challenge itself went well.
 I drank on average four cups a day.
 My thirst has grown to match the routine so I no longer need to use the timers.
 During busy days, I did forget or was unprepared and so didn’t drink as much.
 But, I continue to practice this habit.

-The impact on my digestion has been a reduction is acid reflux, heartburn and indigestion.
+The impact on my digestion has been a reduction is acid reflux, heartburn, and indigestion.
 If that’s all the benefit I can expect, then it was most definitely worthwhile.

 I also lost six pounds this month.
 I’m not sure what role hydration played in this though, because it was also a very physically demanding time with our move.
 As for my blood sugar and cholesterol, I won’t know until I get another round of blood tests, hopefully in the next month or so.